BhavyeMathur/goopylib-v1/README.md

 Goopylib is also compatible with [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) also known as Pyinstaller.
 This compatibility mainly means that all paths to textures & sounds are automatically converted into the absolute paths which you don't have to worry about!
-This means that you will be able to convert applications written with Goopylib into executables with, hopefully, no errors.
+This means that you will be able to convert applications written with goopylib into executables with, hopefully, no errors.

 If you want to contact me, you can drop me an email at: bhavyemathur@gmail.com or post an issue on the issues tab.